 Sparking rural revival is our goal,

 and we intend to do it by igniting the power within you.

-As part of the Knight Community Information Challenge, the three-year project has received $240,000 in support from the John S. and James L. Knight Foundation and $60,000 from the South Dakota Community Foundation, with additional support coming from Dacotah Bank, other foundations, and corporate and individual sponsors.
-The project will be implemented by Dakotafire Media, LLC, a media company based in Frederick, S.D., owned by Heidi Marttila-Losure and Troy McQuillen.
+As part of the Knight Community Information Challenge, the three-year project received $240,000 in support from the John S. and James L. Knight Foundation and $60,000 from the South Dakota Community Foundation, with additional support coming from Dacotah Bank, other foundations, and corporate and individual sponsors.
+The project was implemented by Dakotafire Media, LLC, a media company based in Frederick, S.D.
+The grant period ended in 2014.